-Whether it is a new technology implementation or ongoing, everyday technical support, all IT functions should support your business’ growth and productivity goals.
+Whether it is a new technology implementation or ongoing, everyday technical support, all IT functions should support your business’ needs and productivity goals.
 New IT projects should support future growth and provide the foundation upon which those goals are achieved.

 Operations and Visibility

-Technology should serve to increase your operational efficiency by streamlining or automating processes.
+IT systems and technology should serve to increase your operational efficiency by streamlining or automating processes.
 Resources can then be reallocated to other areas to support operational goals.

 Risk Mitigation and Security